Skip to main content

 *National Systems*

-Universal jurisdiction prosecutions often witness protection programs.
-However, capacity varies.
+Universal jurisdiction prosecutions offer witness protection programs, however, capacity varies.
 Request information from national prosecutorial authorities about available measures.

 *United Nations Interim Measures*